S4ntila/WireTransfer/README.md

 1. Click "Отзывы" from the main menu
 2. Options:
    - Write a review (only after completing a transaction)
-   - Read other users' reviews
+   - Read approved user reviews
+3. After submitting a review, it will be sent to administrators for approval
+4. Once approved, your review will be visible to all users

 ## API Integration